Rent increase frequency changes

 The 12-month minimum period continues to apply if there is a change to the rental property manager/owner or tenant.

 From 6 June 2024, a property manager/owner is required to include the day of the last rent increase on the tenancy agreement.
+Tenants have the right to request written proof of the last rent increase during the tenancy, and the property manager or owner must provide this information within 14 days.
+However, these requirements do not apply in the following cases:

 If a property manager/owner is providing evidence by using a former agreement, or evidence that has former tenants' information, evidence must not be given to the current tenant unless personal information about the other persons/former tenants' has been removed or de-identified.

-Rent increase changes do not apply to exempt property managers/owners or exempt providers.
-The Act provides definitions for an exempt property managers/owners and an exempt provider.
+Some rent increase rules do not apply to exempt property managers/owners.
+The Act provides definitions for an exempt property manager/owner.